adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 GET
 statements/?agent={"account":{"homePage":"http://mycontent.example.com", "name":"334-009"}&activity=http://example.com/cs400/lesson01
 </pre>
-From those results, find the latest statements by ordering them by the timestamp property and then using the statements with the attemptId from the latest statements.
+From those results, find the latest statements by ordering them by the timestamp property and then using the statements with the attemptId from the latest statement.

 #### Time
 All statements submitted by activity providers and activities following this profile are required to include a timestamp.
 Use of this timestamp property allows systems to create a timeline of the statements.
 Using this timeline can help resolve conflicts where the same property for the same granularity, authority, and attempt exist.
 In this case the most recent statement takes precedence.
 For example, if a SCO starts and reports that the learner failed this attempt, then the learner takes a test and passes this attempt, since the passed statement is the most recent, tools will use this one for the status of the attempt.